Skip to main content

 2. Replace Generic Claims with Real Tasks

-Replace vague claims with tools, tasks, and conditions you genuinely know.
-Mention pruning, mulching, edging, planting, watering, or site cleanup only when they belong to your real background.
+Replace vague claims with the tools, tasks, and site conditions you actually know well.
+Only mention pruning, mulching, edging, planting, watering, or site cleanup if you have real experience with them.

 See what to write